Nightbloo3/nightbloo3.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Huilei Qi is an undergraduate student in the College of Foreign Languages at Ocean University of China.
-He will soon go to Fudan University to pursue his master’s degree in Applied Linguistics.
-His research interests include second language acquisition, complex dynamics system theory, academic English writing, and technology-enhanced language learning.
-His work appears in _System_ and _Applied Linguistics_.
+Currently I am an undergraduate student in the College of Foreign Languages at Ocean University of China.
+I will soon go to Fudan University to pursue my master’s degree in Applied Linguistics.
+I am very fortunate to be advised by [Prof. Yingying Liu](https://flc.ouc.edu.cn/2021/1022/c12471a353865/page.htm) during my undergraduate years.
+My research interests include second language acquisition, complex dynamics system theory, academic English writing, and technology-enhanced language learning.
+I am particularly interested in examining second language development (especially L2 writing) by means of a corpus-based approach.
+I also have a longstanding interest in computer-assisted language learning, such as how Large Language Models can be employed to improve learning efficiency.
+My work appears in _System_ and _Applied Linguistics_.

 # 📝 Publications